dkharche/kubernetes-ingress-reddit-clone-AWS/README.md

-# Reddit Clone App on Kubernetes with Ingress
+# Deployment Reddit-clone using Kubernetes-ingress on AWS
 This project demonstrates how to deploy a Reddit clone app on Kubernetes with Ingress and expose it to the world using Minikube as the cluster.

 ## Prerequisites